High Thermoelectric Performance via Stacking-Controlled Symmetry Breaking in Layered XZnBi (X = Rb, Cs) Zintl Materials: Results and Discussions

-Figure S10 and \ref{fig:1.9}, respectively, presents electronic thermal conductivity ($k_{e}$) of AA and AB stacked XsZnBi as a function of $n$ and temperature, calculated using both the CRTA and EPW methods.
-A consistent trend is observed where $k_{e}$ increases with $n$ across all temperatures, which is expected from the Wiedemann–Franz law due to its proportionality to $\sigma$.
-This correlation is especially pronounced at high doping levels, where the increase in carrier density enhances charge carrier mobility and, consequently, heat transport via electrons.
-Comparing CRTA and EPW results, the $k_{e}$ values predicted by EPW are substantially lower, particularly at high temperatures and $n$.
-This difference arises from explicit inclusion of electron-phonon scattering in EPW model, which effectively reduces carrier lifetimes and hence limits thermal transport.
-Notably, the disparity between CRTA and EPW widens with increasing temperature, highlighting the growing role of scattering mechanisms in high-temperature regimes.
-A strong directional dependence is also evident.
-The in-plane directions (x) for both n-type and p-type doping exhibit higher $k_{e}$ compared to the out-of-plane (z) direction, consistent with the anisotropic nature of the electronic transport seen in $\sigma$ plots.
+Figure \ref{fig:1.8} (c) presents the total thermal conductivity ($k_{tot}$ = $k_{l}$ + $k_{e}$) of AB stacked CsZnBi as a function of $n$ at 900 K. The plots at other temperatures and stacking orders are shown in Figure S7-S11 (c), including RbZnBi.
+A consistent trend is observed where $k_{tot}$ remains nearly constant at low $n$ and then increases at higher $n$ across all temperatures.
+The $k_l$ is independent of $n$, while $k_e$ highly depends on $n$ due to its direct proportionality to $\sigma$ according to the Wiedemann–Franz law.
+This correlation of $k_e$ is especially pronounced at high doping levels, where an increase in carrier density enhances charge carrier mobility and, consequently, heat transport via electrons.
+Thus, $k_{tot}$ shows an increasing trend at higher $n$.
+Like $\sigma$, the $k_{tot}$ also exhibits strong directional dependence.
+The in-plane directions (x) for both n-type and p-type doping possess higher $k_{tot}$ compared to the out-of-plane (z) direction, consistent with the anisotropic nature of the electronic transport seen in $\sigma$ plots.
 This anisotropy is more significant in the AA stacking than AB stacking, aligning with the more delocalized in-plane orbital contributions in AA-stacked systems.

 The close correspondence between the trends in $\sigma$ and $k_{e}$ confirms that electronic thermal transport is tightly coupled with charge transport in these Zintl phases.
-Therefore, optimization of $\sigma$ via doping or band engineering must also consider its simultaneous effect on $k_{e}$, to achieve a high thermoelectric figure of merit (ZT).
+Therefore, optimization of $\sigma$ via doping or band engineering must also consider its simultaneous effect on $k_{e}$, to achieve a high thermoelectric figure of merit ($ZT$).
 These results emphasize the necessity of energy-dependent relaxation time models such as EPW to avoid overestimation of $k_{e}$ and $\sigma$ in predictive thermoelectric design.